ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part07.md

 #### Helm-Release | Netdata

-- Lets create a Helm release for LocalStack
+- Lets create a Helm release for Netdata
 - A Helm release is an instance of a Helm chart running in a Kubernetes cluster
 - Each release is a deployment of a particular version of a chart with a specific configuration
 - Create a file called `netdata.yaml` in the helm-releases directory and paste the following YAML